What you will need to play

 You don’t always need these, but they can be useful to make notes and reminders during the course of a game.
 You might also use a pencil and paper-based method to design and record the details of your army between games.

-[TODO: Add something about paper rosters/detachment cards and digital alternatives]
+[TODO: Add something about paper rosters/detachment cards and digital alternatives, especially the Epic Remastered Detachment Builder.]

 Measuring device